sheshbazzarr/AirBnB_clone/README.md

-# **HOLBERTONBNB PROJECT**
+# **ALX -Software Engineering  PROJECT**
 ## **AIRBNB CLONE**

 # *Description*
-HolbertonBnB is a complete web application, integrating database storage, a back-end API, and front-end interface in a clone of AirBnB.
+This  is a complete web application, integrating database storage, a back-end API, and front-end interface in a clone of AirBnB.

-This team project is part of the (Alx) Holberton School Software Engineering program,but unforunaltly i did it alone. it is pretty exahusting at first knowing that ,doing all thing alone ,seeing the result is rewarding
+This team project is part of the (Alx) Software Engineering program,but unforunaltly i did it alone. it is pretty exahusting at first knowing that ,doing all thing alone ,seeing the result is rewarding
 It represents the first step towards building a full web application.

 This first step consists of: